nielsenjared/ReactVR-Blender/README.md

 `npm run bundle`

-You will be prompted to move `client.bundle.js` and `index.bundle.js` to a new directory with your `index.html`.
+You will be prompted to move `client.bundle.js` and `index.bundle.js` to a new directory alongside your `index.html`.
 Do so.
+Because we used static assets, you will also need to copy your `static_assets` folder there, too.

 Edit `index.html` along these lines: